 How Much Does A Dental Crown Cost?

-Dental crowns cost an average of about $1,500 in the Houston metro area.
+Dental crowns cost an average of about $800 - $1,500 in the Houston metro area.
 These prices will be determined depending on the difficulty of the procedure.
-The type of material used also plays a factor in the final price.
+The type of material used is also a contributing factor in the final price.

 Does Dental Insurance Help Pay For Dental Crowns?